-8.1.
+9.1.
 JSON Web Signature and Encryption Header Parameters Registry

-This specification establishes the IANA JSON Web Signature and Encryption Header Parameters registry for reserved JWS and JWE Header Parameter Names.
-The registry records the reserved Header Parameter Name and a reference to the specification that defines it.
-The same Header Parameter Name MAY be registered multiple times, provided that the parameter usage is compatible between the specifications.
-Different registrations of the same Header Parameter Name will typically use different Header Parameter Usage Location(s) values.
+This specification establishes the IANA JSON Web Signature and Encryption Header Parameters registry for JWS and JWE Header Parameter names.
+The registry records the Header Parameter name and a reference to the specification that defines it.
+The same Header Parameter name can be registered multiple times, provided that the parameter usage is compatible between the specifications.
+Different registrations of the same Header Parameter name will typically use different Header Parameter Usage Location(s) values.

-8.1.1.
+9.1.1.
 Registration Template